shadahmad7/HappyU/README.md

   npm start
 ```

-This will launch and run a web app on an:
+This will start the development server, and you can access the app in your browser at http://localhost:3000.

 ## Screenshots